 Role

-Mark is the Academic Integrity Coordinator for both the Department of Psychology and School of Social Sciences at NTU, overseeing the implementation of Academic Irregularity policies and procedures.
-Mark is also the Chair of the NTU TILT Academic Integrity Group and a member of the Midlands Academic Integrity Group.
+Mark is the Academic Integrity Coordinator for the School of Social Sciences at NTU, overseeing the implementation of Academic Integrity policies and procedures.

-Mark received the NTU Vice Chancellor's Teaching Award in 2019.
+Mark received the NTU Vice Chancellor's Award for Excellence in Teaching in 2019 and the NTU Vice Chancellor's Award for Excellence in Scholarship in 2023.

 Research areas